HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Experiments

 \subsection{Compatibility Analysis}

 To analyze the compatibility of the HeteroRAG framework with different Med-LVLMs, we apply it to LLaVA-Med-7B and HuatuoGPT-V-7B besides Lingshu-7B.
 Specifically, the ModCLIPs and MQG in HRM are kept unchanged, as they are universal across different downstream readers.
 The HKPT process is performed separately for each Med-LVLM.
 Results in Table~\ref{tab:compatibility} show that HeteroRAG brings consistent improvements over all Med-LVLMs.
-This indicates that HeteroRAG can be transferred to diverse Med-LVLMs.
+This shows the compatibility of the HeteroRAG framework and indicates that HeteroRAG can be transferred to diverse Med-LVLMs.